A lower bound of the crossing number of composite knots: Handle structure and normal surfaces

-There are $2$ classes, called the {\it flat} disks and the {\it curved} disks, and none of them meet $K$.
-The $D^2$ has the form $\alpha\times[-1,1]$, for some arc $\alpha$ in $[-1,1]\times[-1/2,1/2]$, which is a union of three straight arcs.
+There are two classes, called the {\it flat disks} and the {\it curved disks}.
+These disks do not meet $K$, and have the form $\alpha\times[-1,1]$ for some arc $\alpha$ in $[-1,1]\times[-1/2,1/2]$.
+The arc $\alpha$ is a union of three straight arcs.
 The $D^2$ is flat if $\alpha\times\{0\}$ is horizontal.
-It is curved if $\{-1,1\}\times[-1/2,1/2]$ and $(0,0)$ lie on different sides of $\alpha$ and $\alpha\times\{0\}$ is a union of one vertical arc and two horizontal arcs.
-See Figure~\ref{fig:surin1} for the examples of flat and curved disks.
-Each of the classes consists of two smaller classes.
-Notice that in $[-1,1]\times R_e$ normal disks may not be products.
-However, those horizontal parts and vertical parts of the surfaces are preserved by the identification.
+The $D^2$ is curved if $\{\pm1\}\times[-1/2,1/2]$ and $\{(0,0)\}$ lie on different sides of $\alpha$, and $\alpha\times\{0\}$ is a union of one vertical arc and two horizontal arcs.
+See Figure~\ref{fig:surin1} for the examples of flat disks and curved disks, where the green disks are vertical.
+We can divide the flat disks into two subclasses according to whether $D^2\cap S_D$ is above or below $K$.
+The curved disks can also be divided into two smaller classes.

+Note that in general $[-1,1]\times R_e$, the $D^2$ is not a product, but those horizontal disks and vertical disks in $D^2$ are preserved by the identification.